DrJohnT/AzureDevOpsExtensionsForSqlServer/extensions/overview.md

 The **PublishDacPacTask** can be used to automate the deployment of databases, either as part of a build in an Azure DevOps pipeline, or as part of a server deployment using Azure DevOps Release Manager.

-**Octopus Deploy** can utilise the PowerShell module [PublishDacPac](https://github.com/DrJohnT/PublishDacPac/) which underpins the PublishDacPacTask.
+To deploy databases using [Octopus Deploy](https://octopus.com/) you can utilise the PowerShell module [PublishDacPac](https://github.com/DrJohnT/PublishDacPac/) which underpins the Publish DACPACO task.

 To automate build and deployment of databases in Azure DevOps, you can use MsBuild to create DACPAC from your Visual Studio solution.
 You can then add this task to deploy each DACPAC using your own custom [DAC Publish Profile](https://github.com/DrJohnT/PublishDacPac/wiki/DAC-Publish-Profile).